 SMS can be differentiated from email in the sense that text messages are very short, with a word limit of 160 characters and more immediate delivery; often giving your customer a push notification that it’s arrived.

-SMS marketing is great for three main things:
+SMS marketing for eCommerce is great for three main things:

 - Boosting brand awareness,